 Haleiwa is also home to the famous Matsumoto Shave Ice.

-Matsumoto Shave Ice
+5. Matsumoto Shave Ice

-Matsumoto is general store that has a counter for shave ice.
+Matsumoto is a general store that has a counter for shave ice.
 Perhaps they popularised shave ice because all along the North Shore you’ll notice signs for shave ice.
 Apparently, Matsumoto is the original.

 And finally, don’t forget to visit the Dole Plantation for the best Dole Whip in the world!
 Dole Whip = pineapple ice-cream folks.
-The best, freshest pineapple ice-cream in the world!
+The best, freshest pineapple ice cream in the world!